LYuan22/DupeFinder/README.md

 `pyinstaller --onefile -w GUI.py`

-then run the exe file in the
+then run the exe file in the dist folder

 You should see this window